phy188-288-ucb/seljak-fall-2020/docs/homeworks.md

 Go to your personal google drive and create a folder for this class.
 ![ex1](img/colab1.png "Example1")

-You will be given a link to a zip file containing Jupyter notebooks.
-Upzip it and upload the assignment folder to your Drive folder.
+On bcourses (under "Assignments"), you will be given a link to a zip file containing Jupyter notebooks.
+Upzip it and upload the entire assignment folder to your Drive folder.
 ![ex1](img/colab2.png "Example2")

 Next, find the assignment notebook (files ending in .ipynb) and double click on it.
 Open with Colab.